 One of the oldest traditions comes in the form of toasting at a wedding – as far back in the 17th century.
 Said to have begun in ancient societies by those raising a cup up in offering to the gods.

 Before we dive into Irish words, what does a classic toast look like?
 When it comes to a wedding, your speech should be honoring the bride and the groom.
 Glasses should be filled and your drink should be helpful in your right hand.
-Raise it up – it’s a gesture that is a sign of welcoming and peace within the space – when you finish off your speech ending with a toast to happiness and health.
+Raise it up – it’s a gesture that is a sign of welcoming and peace within the space – and then when you finish off your speech end it with a toast to happiness and health.